missfunmi/core-values-app/README.md

 ## Investigate issues
 - [x] Animation for dropping into the group column is bad, the bubble snaps to top left corner first before the flex center styling applies.
 How to fix?
 [Identical issue](https://github.com/atlassian/react-beautiful-dnd/issues/1851)
 - [ ] What's going on with this scroll-linked position error?
   ````
   This site appears to use a scroll-linked positioning effect.
 This may not work well with asynchronous panning; see https://developer.mozilla.org/docs/Mozilla/Performance/ScrollLinkedEffects for further details and to join the discussion on related tools and features!
   ````
+- [ ] Dragging outside of the column snaps back to column first before appearing in core values panel

 ## Performance
 - [ ] Do not re-render other draggables during/after the drag.
 See [here](https://github.com/atlassian/react-beautiful-dnd/issues/1791)